 Since I've moved back to New Brunswick to live the simple life, I've been working from home.
 It's a big change to go from a dedicated office surrounded by a team to a room at home all by my lonesome.
 I must admit I miss the camaraderie and inspiration that comes from working with others.
-But I also really enjoy the peacefulness, flexible schedule and comfortable surroundings that get from working solo in my own home.
+But I also really enjoy the peacefulness, flexible schedule and comfortable surroundings that I'm afforded by working solo in my own home.
 I have found though, that I work most creatively and productively in a setting that's bright, that gives me the functionality I need, and that promotes a healthy and simple work day.
 Getting all of that packed into one dedicated room - and making it beautiful - is a tall order.
 But with a few hacks and an attitude that imperfection is beautiful, it can be achieved.

 First, I painted the walls Sherwin Williams Pure White to bounce around all the natural light that comes from the window and two skylights in the room.
 I set up two desks and a work table so I can spread out and also move around during the day.
 I have to do a lot in this space: blogging, photographing products and décor ideas, putting together design boards and fabric samples for clients, as well as DIY projects.
 The three different workspaces, plus lots of closed and open shelving and organization solutions, make it easy.